Tomb Raider: The Angel of Darkness: Plot

 Kurtis succeeds, finding his way through the Sanatorium and killing the Proto-Nephilim.
-Forming an alliance, Lara retrieves the final Painting, while Kurtis goes to retrieve a Periapt Shard, one of three magical daggers which can kill Eckhardt.
-After retrieving the Painting, Lara is forced by Eckhardt to hand over the Paintings to save Kurtis's life.
+Forming an alliance, Lara retrieves the final painting, while Kurtis goes to retrieve a Periapt Shard, one of three magical daggers which can kill Eckhardt.
+After retrieving the painting, Lara is forced by Eckhardt to hand over the paintings to save Kurtis' life.
 After Eckhardt releases one of the Cabal's monsters on them, Kurtis helps Lara escape—giving her the two Periapt Shards in his possession—before killing the monster, being seriously wounded in the process.
 Lara recovers the final Shard and reaches Eckhardt, who reforms the Sanglyph and begins reviving the Cubiculum Nephili.
-Lara succeeds in wounding him but is stopped by Karel, Eckhardt's right-hand man.
+Lara succeeds in wounding him but is stopped by Joachim Karel, Eckhardt's right-hand man.
 Karel proceeds to kill Eckhardt, revealing himself to be a Nephilim who has been secretly aiding Lara using his influence in the Cabal and shape-shifting abilities.
 He offers Lara the chance to join him, but Lara refuses after remembering that it was Karel who murdered Von Croy in Eckhardt's form.
 Lara uses the Sanglyph to destroy the Cubiculum Nephili, causing an explosion that kills Karel.
-On her way out, she finds Kurtis's weapon and it leads her toward the monster's chamber.
+On her way out, she finds Kurtis' weapon and it leads her toward the monster's chamber.
 Smiling, Lara walks through the door into the shadows, ending the game.